mariuszmspace/my-links/README.md

 * [StackMaster](https://github.com/envato/stack_master) - Provides a ton of info pre-CloudFormation run so that you know exactly what will change -- `Ruby gem`
 * [StarCluster](http://star.mit.edu/cluster/) - Toolkit for using AWS for high performance computing (HPC), by MIT -- `Python`
 * [Stout](https://github.com/cloudflare/Stout) - Easy way to reliably upload a static website to S3, capable of configuring CloudFront and Route 53 -- `Golang`
+* [taskcat](https://github.com/aws-quickstart/taskcat_) - Tool that tests AWS CloudFormation templates.
+It deploys your AWS CloudFormation template in multiple AWS Regions and generates a report with a pass/fail grade for each region, by AWS -- `Python`
 * [Terraformer](https://github.com/GoogleCloudPlatform/terraformer) - Generate Terraform files from existing infrastructure (reverse Terraform), supports AWS and GCP, by Google -- `Golang`
 * [Terraforming](https://terraforming.dtan4.net/) - Export all AWS resources into Terraform -- `Ruby gem`
 * [Terragrunt Reference Architecture (AWS)](https://github.com/antonbabenko/terragrunt-reference-architecture) - Nice, looking forward to their GCP one -- `various lang`